linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/04 Chapter 4.md

 ---
-aliases: Spreads
-tags:
-key_concepts:
+title: Chapter 4 - Spreads
 parent_directory: Analysis
+formatted: 2025-12-21 10:00:00 AM
+formatter_model: grok-code-fast-1
+cli_tool: opencode
+primary_tags:
+  - credit spreads
+  - option adjusted spreads
+  - yield spreads
+  - liquidity spreads
+secondary_tags:
+  - static OAS
+  - z spread
+  - libor spreads
+  - floating rate corporate bonds
+  - cds spreads
+  - jarrow-turnbull model
+  - spread duration
+  - discount margin
+  - futures basis
+  - fx basis
+  - cds bond basis
+  - gamma and vega
+formatted: 2025-12-21 11:00:00 AM
 cssclasses: academia
-title: Chapter 4 - Spreads
-linter-yaml-title-alias: Chapter 4 - Spreads
 ---

-# Chapter 4
+# Chapter 4 - Spreads

-# Spreads

-# 4.1 Introduction
+## 4.1 Introduction

 Spreads carry important information about risks of securities.
 There are many reasons to cause a spread.
 The most popular one is credit spread which refers to likelihoods of default.
 Besides default, other reasons include liquidity, noise trading, market segmentation, among numerous others.

 A spread could be used to explain a particular source of risk, such as credit or liquidity.
 It could also be used to explain market imperfections such as noise trading and market segmentation.

-# 4.2 Option Adjusted Spread (OAS)
+## 4.2 Option Adjusted Spread (OAS)

 OAS has a very long history in the fixed income markets.
 In the early days, it was regarded as a credit spread (i.e. default likelihood).
 Over time, as the markets grew more sophisticated, people realized that credit spreads can be separately evaluated and regarded OAS as the value of various optionalities embedded in fixed income securities.
 Then as more and more models can price optionalities accurately, OAS has become a trading index signaling profit potentials.

 # 4.2.1 Static OAS

 Given that OAS is the most ancient spread, we begin our chapter with OAS.
 Our first example is a static OAS.
-Assume a 5-year corporate bond that pays  $4\%$  coupon (semi-annaul) with 100 face value.
+Assume a 5-year corporate bond that pays $4\%$ coupon (semi-annual) with 100 face value.
 The corporate bond is priced at par (assuming at issuance).

 The zero curve has been bootstrapped out to be the following table: